DefinetlyNotAI/Logicytics/README.md

 Once you have run the program, you can run the program with the following command:
 `python Logicytics.py -h`
-Replace the flags with the ones you want to use. you must have admin privelages while running!
+Replace the flags with the ones you want to use. you must have admin privileges while running!

 > [!TIP]
-> Although its really recommended to use admin, by setting debug in the config.json to true, you can bypass this requirement
+> Although it's really recommended to use admin, by setting debug in the config.json to true, you can bypass this requirement

 6) Wait for magic to happen 🧙‍♀️
 Logicytics will now run and gather data according to the flags you used.